anotherantonioflores/Flores-P2-Project/data/raw-data/README.md

 #raw-data

-This folder should contain all raw data.
-As needed add sub-folders.
+This folder contains all raw data. \

-Currently, as an example, it contains a simple made-up data-set in an Excel file.

-The dataset contains the variables `Height`, `Weight` and `Gender` of a few imaginary individuals.

-The dataset purposefully contains some faulty entries that need to be cleaned.

-Generally, any dataset should contain some meta-data explaining what each variable in the dataset is.
-(This is often called a **Codebook**.)
-For this simple example, the codebook is given as a second sheet in the Excel file.

-This raw data-set should generally not be edited by hand.
-It should instead be loaded and processed/cleaned using code.
+The 'bank-full' csv contains the raw data pulled from the data repository.\

+The codebook is a manual creation to assist with interpreting the data.